the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 67

-Political life, in short, seems inherently to demand a certain sacrifce of true happiness, or a lowering of the soul; but this is to say that the true happiness of the polis, and the embodiment and expression of true political happiness in the politeia, are impossible without enough men making this sacrifce of soul.
+Political life, in short, seems inherently to demand a certain sacrifice of true happiness, or a lowering of the soul; but this is to say that the true happiness of the polis, and the embodiment and expression of true political happiness in the politeia, are impossible without enough men making this sacrifce of soul.
 Glory, then, appears as the best or only true compensation or reward for the man lowering his soul from the very highest out of duty to what one of Strauss’s students pregnantly called “the fatherland,” but which might more equanimitably be called the spacetime secured by our continuous comings of age shared and passed from fathers to sons.

 ### Page 70

-What is implied by Strauss is that Machiavelli’s response to the dilemma of military innovation led to, but is diﬀerent from, the instrumentalist project that failed the West.
+What is implied by Strauss is that Machiavelli’s response to the dilemma of military innovation led to, but is different from, the instrumentalist project that failed the West.
 And in fact, the key to Machiavelli’s warlike counsel was not Archimedean: the best arms, he showed, were not technological but spiritual arms.
 Anton recounts that in this way Machiavelli equates knowledge and arms, whereas the classics would equate knowledge and virtue.
 But the knowledge Machiavelli has in mind distinguishes between what he calls the cowardly “idleness” of Italy’s then-dominant Christianity and the courageous combat of those—even Christians—who would “prepare ourselves to be such that we can defend” the fatherland.
 (77) Such preparation requires not just some kind of instrumental knowledge of war but an education of the spirit in the military power of a just appetite for glory.
 Machiavelli’s fundamental military invention is the elevation to supremacy of spiritual arms, something he does in response to the triumph of Christ’s spiritual arms over the spirit of glory that so long sustained Rome, whatever its myriad faults and weaknesses.

 ### Page 72